OpenMS/pyopenms-docs/docs/source/algorithms.rst

     Number of MS1 spectra after merge are 37

-Per default, the method ``mergeSpectraBlockWise`` of SpectraMerger merges MS1 spectra blockwise.
+Per default, the method ``mergeSpectraBlockWise`` of SpectraMerger merges 5 consectutive MS1 spectra into a block.
 Before the merge, we had 183 MS1 spectra.
-Now, we have 37 MS1 spectra left, because per default SpectraMerger always merges 5 consectutive spectra into a block.
+Now, we have 37 MS1 spectra left.

 The modified data structure can be stored on disk: